vbianchi/Mentori/BRAINSTORM.md

 -   **Our Custom "Reasoning" Tools:** Continue to build and refine specialized tools like `query_files` and `critique_document`.
 These are our core competency.
 -   **MCP for Connectors:** Develop a wrapper to connect to the **Model Context Protocol (MCP)** tool ecosystem.
 This will instantly give the agent access to hundreds of pre-built tools for third-party APIs (GitHub, Google Calendar, Slack, etc.) without us needing to maintain them.

-## Core Agent Architecture: The "Company" Model

-... (content remains the same) ...

 ## Hierarchical Execution Loop: Node-by-Node Breakdown

 This section details the precise flow and responsibility of each node in the execution engine, which begins after the user approves the final strategic plan.

-**Our Implementation Strategy:** We will build this loop **one node at a time**, testing the UI feedback at each stage.

 ### 1\. `master_router` (Conditional Edge)